Plugin API Reference

 // ^^^^^^^^^^^^^^^^^^^^

-With this change in place, just like when we depended on a Control Plane, we are now able to call learnCard.invoke.foo on line 5.
-We also now require consumers of this plugin to pass in a LearnCard with a plugin that implements the foo method.
+With this change in place, just like when we depended on a Control Plane, we are now able to call `learnCard.invoke.foo` on line 5.
+We also now require consumers of this plugin to pass in a LearnCard with a plugin that [implements](#implementing-methods) the `foo` method.
 For example, all of the following code will throw errors:

-import { initLearnCard } from '@learncard/core';
+import { initLearnCard } from '@learncard/init';

 const learnCard = await initLearnCard({ custom: true });